 - Does the article adhere to Grove style?

 - Is it entertaining?

-- Could it pass for a genuine Grove article (maybe if you forgot your glasses and you were squinting at it)?
+- Could it pass for a genuine Grove article?

-- Subject must read “Grove Music fake article contest-[title]” (e.g., Grove Music fake article contest-Ear flute).
+- Subject should read “Grove Music fake article contest-[title]”.

-- Body of the email must include the title of the article and your full name and contact information (street address, email, phone)
+- In the body of the email, include the title of the article and your full name and contact information (street address, email, phone).

-- The article must be included in an attached document.
-It must not include your name.
-This is to facilitate blind judging.
-Use your article’s title as the document name (if your article includes punctuation that can’t be in a document title, replace the punctuation with a space).
-You may send as many as three articles, but please send each submission separately.
+- You may send as many as three articles, but please send each submission separately.
 No more than three entries will be accepted from a single author.

-- The winning article(s) will be announced on 1 April 2021 on the OUPblog
+- The winning article(s) will be announced on 1 April 2022 on the OUPblog.

-- The winner will receive USD100 in OUP books and a year’s personal subscription to Grove Music Online.
-There is no cash alternative and the prize is not transferable.
+- The winner will receive USD100 in OUP books, a year’s personal subscription to Grove Music Online, and bragging rights.
+There is no cash alternative, and the prize is not transferable.